SajanGhuman/react-component-library/README.md

 Instructions to run on local machine with Docker

-    Pull the repo from github with: "git pull https://github.com/SajanGhuman/react-component-library.git"
+    Pull the repo from github with: "git clone https://github.com/SajanGhuman/react-component-library.git"

     Do: "cd react-component-library"